HappyChainDevs/happychain/docs/connections.md

 only public actions such as `eth_getBlock` will be processed immediately.
 If a wallet action such as `personal_sign`, `eth_requestAccounts`, or `eth_sendTransaction` is requested from the app, a `WalletVisibility` message is sent via the event bus to signal to the wallet that it should 'open'.
-This message forwards to the wallet web-component which expands to display the authentication methods described above when viewing the wallet directly as a standalone.
+This message forwards to the wallet web component which expands to display the authentication methods described above when viewing the wallet directly as a standalone.

 ## Connection Methods